dracula/slack/INSTALL.md

 #### Install manually

-1. Go to `User Menu > Preferences > Sidebar Theme`
+1. Copy the values below
-2. In the bottom of the window, look for a `"customize your theme and share it with others"` link
+2. In Slack, paste the values in any Channel or Conversation - such as `Slackbot`
-3. Copy and paste the values below
+3. Click on the `"Switch sidebar theme"` button to install the theme

 ```
 #282A36,#44475A,#44475A,#8BE9FD,#6272A4,#FFFFFF,#50FA7B,#FF5555